- Wall Decal Collections

 3 Leaving both coatings on, pre-hang the WALLTAT in the desired location with masking or painters tape.
 Adjust as needed.
 Use the tape again to mark the surface at corners and areas around the perimeter of the WALLTAT.
 Remove the WALLTAT leaving the corner and perimeter tape markings behind.

 5 After the paper backing is completely removed, position your WALLTAT within your tape markings.
-(Hint: The clear transfer coating tends to have static and is more manageable with two people holding an end).
+(Hint: The clear transfer coating tends to have static and is more manageable with two people holding each end).
 Firmly squeegee the WALLTAT to the surface working outward.
 SLOWLY peel off the clear transfer coating, leaving the WALLTAT behind.
 Repeat STEP 5 and STEP 6 for designs with multiple parts.

 6 Perform a close-up preview of your WALLTAT.
 Remove matchpoints as needed.
 If you see air-pockets, lift up edges to release the air or use a pin to pop the bubbles and then smooth down with your finger.